The Mead Educational Trust Members

-Azam is also a Member of the Board of Phoenix Arts in Leicester, chairing its Finance Committee and a Member of Court at the University of Leicester. and also a member of the Board of the Curve theatre and Chair of its Finance and Strategy committee.
-He has been a member of the Board of the University of Leicester and also Chaired its Audit committee.
-He has also been a member of the Advisory Board of OFCOM which regulates Media and Communications in the United Kingdom.
+Azam is also a Member of the Board of Phoenix Arts in Leicester, chairing its Finance Committee and a Member of the Board at the University of Leicester and chaired its audit committee .
+He has also been a member of the Board of the Curve theatre and Chair of its Finance and Strategy committee.
+He has been a member of the Advisory Board of OFCOM which regulates Media and Communications in the United Kingdom.

 Kishor is the Chief Executive of the Humber Local Enterprise Partnership with over 20 years’ experience of developing, leading and implementing strategies for business and economic growth.

 Kishor’s role is to provide strategic leadership to the Board and drive forward the growth of the Humber economy for the benefits of the communities in the four local authority areas of Hull, East Riding, North Lincolnshire and North East Lincolnshire.